 MUSIC AT THE VINEYARD

 Enjoy a variety of local musicians while you sip your favorite wine, enjoy freshly shucked oysters from Mystic Oyster Co. and mingle with friends.
 Prepackaged cheese plates from A Thyme to Cook now available.
 Families and picnics are welcome during music events.

-Stay tuned for more summer music events at Saltwater Farm Vineyard.
+Stay tuned for more Fall music dates.

 IN THE MEDIA